 COMMON BRAND NAME(S): Butisol

-USES: Butabarbital is used for a short time (no more than 2 weeks) to help you sleep.
-It may also be used to help calm you during periods of anxiety or before surgery.
+USES: Butabarbital is used to help calm you during periods of anxiety or before surgery.
 Butabarbital belongs to a class of drugs known as barbiturate hypnotics.
-It works by affecting certain parts of the brain to cause drowsiness and calm you.
+It works by affecting certain parts of the brain to calm you.

-Dosage is based on your medical condition and response to treatment.
+Dosage is based on your medical condition, age, and response to treatment.
 If you are taking the liquid form, carefully measure your dose using a medication-measuring device or spoon.
 Do not use a household spoon because you may not get the correct dose.

 This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
 In such cases, withdrawal symptoms (such as anxiety, vivid dreams, shaking hands/fingers, twitching, trouble sleeping) may occur if you suddenly stop using this medication.
 Withdrawal from butabarbital can be severe and include hallucinations, seizures and (rarely) death.
 To prevent withdrawal reactions, your doctor may reduce your dose gradually.
 Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.